-The Beaver County HMPU was developed through a series of Public meetings with County Commissioners, Town Board members, the Local Emergency Planning Committee (LEPC), and individual members of the public.
+The Beaver County HMPU was developed through a series of public meetings with County Commissioners, Town Board members, the Local Community Group (LCG), and individual members of the public.
 All meetings were held in accordance with Oklahoma Open Meeting law.
-Public opinion surveys were also used to record comments.
+Public opinion surveys and personal conversations were also used to solicit comments at all stages of the planning process.
+The LCG provided oversight.
+The Planning Committee assisted with plan development.
+Public participation provided guidance on the challenges and needs of each jurisdiction.